brson/brson.github.com/_posts/2021-06-08-rust-on-solana.md

   panics when the buffer is not exactly the right size.
 - The instruction budget is very limited &mdash;
-  we were not able to verify a single K-256 ECDSA signature on-chain within the limit, as such
+  we were not able to verify a single K-256 ECDSA signature on-chain within the limit, as such:
-- doing your own signature verification in-program is probably not the way to use Solana.
+- Doing your own signature verification in-program is probably not the way to use Solana.
 The Solana runtime can verify multiple account signatures before your program ever runs, so a Solana program seemingly needs to be designed to leverage that capability when signature verification is needed.